 Children are not to be burdened with parents’ secrets or deep resentment against the other parent.
 Rather, offer them a quiet place where the child with some confidence can unpack how they are feeling.
 Take the time to go for a drive, a walk after a meal, or making Sunday brunch time for family discussion.

 This is new for all of you.
 Ask what you can do to help.
 The responses will be enlightening and informative.
 Resist the first responsive urge to be defensive or judgmental.

 The chaos of adolescence is converging with loss.
 The young adult hasn’t the financial resources to step out and away from the family home to build their own nest.
-Facing peer pressures to join a gang or belong to the coolest group, these teens want age appropriate guidance which delivers guidance and responds to their needs.
-A parent who is next to them but attuned to other matters isn’t being present in that moment when their child needs them.
+Facing peer pressures to join a gang or belong to the coolest group, these teens want age-appropriate guidance which delivers guidance and responds to their needs.
+A parent who is next to them but attuned to other matters aren’t being present in that moment when their child needs them.

 A Helping Hand or Two

 Within this environment comes the question of what’s next?
 Getting the teenage children involved with their own child-focused counsellor or family specialist will help the child explore in a safe place their best interests with an experienced professional.
 You’ll need to get the child’s attention and desire first to want to turn in the right direction.